Vietnam.vn - Nền tảng quảng bá Việt Nam

 Marie-Sophie Germain (April 1, 1776 - June 27, 1831) was a French mathematician, physicist and philosopher.
 Although she was unable to officially pursue a career in mathematics because she was a woman, she still made great contributions to the field of world mathematics, providing a research foundation for later mathematicians.

 Sophie Germain was born in Paris, during a period of political and social upheaval in France.
-Her family objected to her studies, which were considered unsuitable for women, so she studied mathematics on her own, reading books from her father's library and writing letters to famous mathematicians.
+Her family objected to her studies, believing that it was inappropriate for women to study, so she studied mathematics on her own, reading books from her father's library and writing letters to famous mathematicians.
 She was forced to use the pseudonym "Monsieur Antoine-Auguste Le Blanc", the identity of a former student, to submit assignments and communicate with professors at the prestigious École Polytechnique at that time, as well as writing letters to mathematicians, including Carl Friedrich Gauss, one of the greatest mathematicians of all time.

 Bust of Sophie Germain